anykeyguru/time-tracker/README.md

 <p>
 The main purpose, time tracking.<br>
 Functions:<br>
-Record the start and end time during the day.<br>
+Record the start and end time during the day.
 Counting the total time in a specified period.<br>
 All records in file <i>reglist.txt</i>.<br>
 Usage: <ul>